Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 generations of suffering inevitable and hand;

-hopelessness and despair our lot;
+hopelessness and despair is our lot;

 **UNLESS**...
 _____